-Allergies and food intolerances disrupt people’s lives and can make you miserable.
+Allergies and food intolerances disrupt your life and can make you miserable.

 The long-term consequences of undiagnosed and untreated allergies include just about anything due to the constantly elevated level of inflammation and the generation of free radicals that damage tissues and organs.
 In addition, people with allergies are more likely to develop more allergies, increasing the misery and the long-term health risks.